anir-tubi/tubi-roku/README.md

   `$ pyenv`

 - If you still need to setup Infra, then in terminal, navigate to your adrise_infrastructure repo and run the setup instructions that are found on the infrastructure repo's [README file](https://github.com/adRise/adrise_infrastructure#setup)

-- Deploy to the CDN by running the Infra script which is detailed on the [CDN README file](https://github.com/adRise/adrise_cdn/#deploy-to-aws-s3).
+- Deploy to the Roku CDN and CDN by running the Infra Script which is detailed in the [RCDN README file](https://github.com/adRise/rcdn#readme).
+  After deployment make sure you can download the components you just uploaded to the CDN using the urls associated with `starterComponentsUrl`, `remoteComponentsUrl` and `rcdnStarterComponentsUrl`, `rcdnRemoteComponentsUrl` in default.yml

 14\.
 Submit build to Roku